Sound

 -plane using a commercial software.
 The intersection points

-in the -plane should be the solution of the eigenvalues.
+-plane should be the solution of the eigenvalues.
 Read in

 these data and use them as the initial eigenvalues in the Newton iteration.